 -Whisky distillation stems back as far as the 11th Century in Scotland, it is believed, where Christian monks were the first purveyors of the good stuff.
 By 1500 it was popular all over Scotland.
 Production continued to increase, although much of it went on in secret after harsh English taxes were introduced.

 -Strict rules apply to the age shown on a whisky bottle.
 Any true whisky must be barrel aged for at least three years- and where an age number is provided, this must not exceed the youngest whisky used to create that product.

 -Whisky in barrels gradually evaporates at around 2% per year.
-Traditionally, distillers would joke that this proportion was the “angels’ share”.
+Traditionally, distillers would jokingly call this the “angels’ share”.